InterContinental: Early years

-In 1945, U.S. President Franklin D. Roosevelt and Juan Trippe, President of Pan Am, discussed their concern for Latin America’s need for development dollars at a White House breakfast.
+In 1945, U.S. President Franklin D. Roosevelt and Juan Trippe, President of Pan Am, discussed their concern for Latin America's need for development funds at a White House breakfast.
 The two men thought that one way to attract businessmen and tourists would be to offer luxury hotels in key cities.
 Trippe contacted Statler Hotels' chief executive H.B.
 Callis, and his company undertook a feasibility study, but the company decided the program would be too expensive.
 Trippe contacted multiple other US hotel chains, but none showed interest.
 Roosevelt requested that Pan Am take the lead in developing 5000 hotel rooms in Latin America, with a projected cost of $50,000,000.
 Pan Am's profit that year was only $3 million, so a $25,000,000 line of credit was arranged for Pan Am with the Export–Import Bank of the United States.
 Trippe agreed to form a subsidiary company to foster the implementation of the idea.
 The hotels would also serve to accommodate Pan Am crews and passengers in destinations where upscale hotels were not yet present.

 On 4 April 1946, the International Hotels Corporation was founded, with Pan Am owning a 100% stake.
 Throughout 1946, company executives traveled to cities across Latin America on fact-finding trips to scout potential locations.
 In early 1947, Pan Am decided that Intercontinental Hotels Corporation would more accurately reflect the chain's eventual global goals for expansion, and the company was renamed.
 The company signed its first lease that year, for the partially-completed Hotel Victoria Plaza in Montevideo, Uruguay.
 Construction there would end up continuing for more than five years.
-Throughout 1948 more locations were scouted, and in early 1949 agreements were signed for properties in Caracas and Maracaibo, Venezuela.
+Throughout 1948, more locations were scouted, and in early 1949, agreements were signed for properties in Caracas and Maracaibo, Venezuela.

 On 1 May 1949, Intercontinental assumed operation of its first hotel, the 85-room Grande Hotel, in Belém, Brazil, which had been constructed in the early 20th Century.
 On 1 January 1950, Intercontinental assumed operation of its second hotel, the Hotel Carrera, in Santiago, Chile.
-Over the next three years, the company took over three existing hotels – the Hotel del Prado in Barranquila, Colombia; the Hotel Reforma in Mexico City and The Princess in Hamilton, Bermuda.
+Over the next three years, the company took over three more existing hotels – the Hotel del Prado in Barranquilla, Colombia; the Hotel Reforma in Mexico City and The Princess in Hamilton, Bermuda.
 In 1953, Intercontinental opened three newly constructed properties – the Hotel Victoria Plaza in Montevideo, the Hotel Tamanaco in Caracas and the Hotel del Lago in Maracaibo.
-That same year, they also opened the Hotel Tequendama in Bogota, Colombia, the largest hotel in South America and the first hotel to be developed, designed and constructed completely under Intercontinental supervision.
+That same year, they also opened the Hotel Tequendama in Bogotá, Colombia, the largest hotel in South America and the first hotel to be developed, designed and constructed completely under Intercontinental supervision.
 All four properties were designed by the Chicago firm of Holabird, Root & Burgee.
 In 1955, Intercontinental purchased a 47% stake in the Hotel Nacional de Cuba, in Havana.
 By 1958, the chain had sixteen hotels in operation throughout Latin America and the Caribbean.